openxla/community/rfcs/20230510-common-benchmark-suite.md

 implementations through Python modules.
 Utilities to compare the model output with the expected results will also be provided in the benchmark suite.

-Digests of all artifacts and model implementations are also included in the benchmark definition to help spot differences between benchmark runs (e.g. their changes might show impacts on regression tracking).
+The digests of all artifacts and model implementations are also included in the benchmark definition to help spot differences between benchmark runs (e.g. their changes might show impacts on regression tracking).
 The digest of a file artifact is its file hash.
 For a model implementation, the digest is the last